oh2aun/flashforth/pic24/readme-pic24-30-33.txt

 FlashForth V5.0
 ---------------
+- 8->16 bit task parameters
+- FLOAT support
-- Python shell with command line editoing and history.
+- Python shell with command line editing and history.
   #send command for uploading files to FF.
 - DO ?DO LEAVE UNLOOP I J LOOP +LOOP
 - Old LEAVE used with FOR NEXT has changed to ENDIT